VolkovSwift/Pizzabot/README.md

 # Pizzabot

-Pizzabot - command line application for calculating movement directions for Pizzabot.
+Pizzabot - command-line application for calculating movement directions for Pizzabot.

 ## How it works